d-rybakov/ml-delivery-framework/phase-1-business-understanding/P01_Project_Plan_G.md

 *This section must serve as the baseline for scope control and change management.*

-*Scope definition must be aligned with Business Objective (3.4) and execution planning, without duplicating governance artifacts.*
+*Scope definition must be aligned with [Business Objective](#objective/expected-results) and execution planning, without duplicating governance artifacts.*

 *Ensure that all elements are verifiable and actionable from an execution perspective.\]*